MarkusBordihn/BOs-Material-Elements/README.md

 | Protection - Slot 1   | _5_    | 5     | _6_     |
 | Protection - Slot 2   | _6_    | 7     | _8_     |
 | Protection - Slot 3   | _2_    | 2     | _3_     |

-### Recipe Overview 👁️‍🗨️

-This mods adds a lot of additional crafting recipes to allow the crafting of the added elements or to simplify crafting of existing items like wood cutting.

 ## Mod Integration 🚀